Best of CES 2023: High-tech eyebrows and a boba tea robot

 From milk tea to passion fruit, ADAM the robot can make any boba tea drink you like.

-ADAM also can function as a bartender or barista, but it made boba tea for delighted CES attendees this week who used digital touch screens to select their drinks.
+ADAM also can function as a bartender or barista, but it made boba tea for delighted CES attendees who used digital touch screens to select their drinks.

 “ADAM is intended to be basically a way to attract guests and a way to make drinks fully automated and very efficient,” Timothy Tanksley of Richtech Robotics said.